ds-capstone-f15/admin/README.md

 *Final Projects (Presentation & Reports), 50%*
 The bi-monthly group reports (see below)  will be essential in pulling together the final project.
 The final project should be a culmination of how the project synthesizes the statistical, computational, engineering and social challenges involved in solving complex real-world problems.
-Grade will be determined by the quality of the report and presentation.
+Grade will be determined by the quality of the report and presentation (approximate length of the final report: 10-12 pages).
 Each group is expected to give a 40-minute presentation with each group member presenting for 10 minutes.
 Keep in mind that I may not be the only one determining the quality.
 You will be expected to provide a self-assessment of your contributions to the work and that of your peers.
 Furthermore, your mentors (faculty and/or industry professionals) may be in attendance to your group presentations.
 More information about expectations and deadlines will be discussed in class.

 *Phases 1-3 Literature Review and Analysis, 10%*
 Students will be expected to write an original paper aimed at synthesizing phases 1-3 course materials while discussing the implications of ethics and data science.
-More information about expectations and deadlines will be discussed in class,
+Approximate length of the report: 2-5 pages.

 *Phases 4-6 Literature Review and Analysis, 10%*
 Students will be expected to write an original paper aimed at synthesizing phases 4-6 course materials while discussing the implications of entrepreneurship and data science.
-More information about expectations and deadlines will be discussed in class.
+Approximate length of the report: 2-5 pages.

 This course requires a significant amount of writing, presentations, and collaboration outside of class. **Students will be expected to adhere to standards on Academic Integrity as outlined in the Bulletin.**
 Students requiring accommodations should consult with the Office of Disability Services.